gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-05/index.md

 For `account-baseline-security`:

 * If a list of account IDs is provided in `config_linked_accounts`, those accounts will be granted access to the S3 bucket and SNS topic in the security account.
 * If the `config_s3_bucket_name` variable is provided, the S3 bucket will be created with that name.
-If no name is provided, the bucket will have the default name of `${var.name_prefix}-config`.
+If no name is provided, the bucket will have the default name of `$&#x7B;var.name_prefix&#x7D;-config`.

 For `account-baseline-app`:

 * The `config_central_account_id` variable should be configured with the ID of the account that contains the S3 bucket and SNS topic.
 This will typically be the account that is configured with `account-baseline-security`.

 * If the `config_s3_bucket_name` variable is provided, AWS Config will be configured to use that name (but the bucket will not be created within the account).
-If no name is provided, AWS Config will be configured to use a default name of `${var.name_prefix}-config`.
+If no name is provided, AWS Config will be configured to use a default name of `$&#x7B;var.name_prefix&#x7D;-config`.
 This bucket must already exist and should have appropriate permissions to allow access from this account.
 To set up permissions, provide this account ID in the `config_linked_accounts` of the `account-baseline-security` modules.